sfmunoz/i12e/README.md

 ## Architecture

-**Notice**: be aware that this is an over-simplified architectured.
+**Notice**: be aware that this is an over-simplified architecture.
 Details will be provided as they are defined

 ```mermaid
 flowchart LR